saurabhaloneai/History-of-Deep-Learning/README.md

 - My approach is to first gather all resource learn and also i will be keep updating the repo.

-- This repo is strictly my personal ml notes.
+- This repo is strictly my personal ml notes. thank u : )

+- My ML resource stack : [link](https://whimsical.com/current-goals-NP2xuDwNCMhKmZyWLDw4ch)

 ## Totalcount : (9/60)